cgregurich/A-Star-Path-Finding-Visualizer/plan.md

 - sequence of events: place start, place end, place some obstacles. remove start or end and place it on an obstacle => DOESN'T have the animated fill effect
 - when you unfill then immediately try to fill, the block ends up uncolored
+- WTF IS THAT??
+I CAN COLOR THE MFIN DIVS THAT DISPLAY THE SCORES????
+- path has been found.
+Right clicking on a path cell skips the unfill animation, and creates an infinite error loop (not yet investigated)